AntonSol919/linkspace/homepage/basics.md

 ## Why not <alternative>?

-Because they create a different model and none have felt right.

-I don't think a 'global ledger', or 'faster email' is the right way forward.

-Linkspace attempts to provide a model where: for any group and any application, there exists a space to address data.
-To that end, Linkspace is selective in what it does and doesn't do, and consequently how a stack ends up looking.

 Some limitations i've found are:

 - It has either hash addresses or custom url addresses, not both.